 GmbH” and for over 20 years, he has been operating this successful recording and

 video studio in Wiesbaden (schokopro.com).

-Since 1996 he is also working as a freelance lecturer in the areas of stereo
+Since 1996 he is also working as a freelance lecturer in the areas of the stereo

 microphonics/classic recording, ProTools/DAW2/DAW3, multi-channel sound,